-50. There are some supplies made to educational institutions which are subject to zero rate as listed under the Goods and Services Tax (Zero Rated Supply) Order 2014.
-Examples of zero rated goods related to education services are exercise books, dictionaries, student textbooks, reference books, workbook and religious text, newspapers, children's picture, drawing and coloring books.
-For more details, please refer to the GST (Zero Rated) Order 2014.
-The GST registered supplier of such goods to the educational institution will not collect GST on the goods sold but is entitled to claim input tax credits the for GST payable on the for making the taxable supply.
+50. There are some supplies made to educational institutions which are subject to zero rate as listed under the GST (Zero-Rated Supply) Order 2014.
+Examples of zero rated goods related to education services are dictionaries, student textbooks, reference books, workbook and religious text, newspapers, children's picture, drawing and coloring books.
+For more details, please refer to the GST (Zero-Rated Supply) Order 2014.
+The GST registered supplier of such goods to the educational institution will not collect GST on the goods sold but is entitled to claim input tax credits the for GST payable for making the taxable supply.

 Hutty Books Printing Company sells Form 5 Chemistry textbooks worth RM1,500.00 to Merah Secondary School.
-Hutty will not charge GST at 6% to Merah Secondary School on the books as the textbooks are listed under the GST (Zero Rated Supply) Order 2014 and no GST is paid by the school.
+Hutty will not charge GST at 6% to Merah Secondary School on the books as the textbooks are listed under the GST (Zero-Rated Supply) Order 2014 and no GST is paid by the school.
 The school pays only RM1,500.00 for the books.
 However, any input tax incurred on making the textbooks are claimable by Hutty such as purchase of paper, toner, printing ink which are subject to GST.